- 1 236.7.1 General Provisions

 Dual compensation amounts will be offered to owners of residentially improved properties, to reflect the acquisition area with special benefits to the remainder, and the acquisition of the entire property at its before value.

-Dual offers for residentially improved properties are implemented at the discretion of the Right of Way Director.
-It will be solely the discretion of the Right of Way Director to apply this policy to other than residential property.
+Dual offers for residentially improved properties are implemented at the discretion of the Asst. to the State Design Engineer - Right of Way.
+It will be solely the discretion of the Asst. to the State Design Engineer - Right of Way to apply this policy to other than residential property.
 The size and value of a remainder may dictate the MHTC’s ability to acquire entire large, higher valued properties.

 A. Dual Offers for Special Benefits on Residentially Improved Properties